 Out here in the Cornish countryside, Polmanter often gets a few extra visitors.
 There are foxes, hedgehogs and badgers in the area, and on summer evenings, look out for rapidly circling bats.
 There are Greater Horseshoe bats in Penwith who like to hibernate in disused mines – how Cornish is that?!

 The warm summer has been great for butterflies and moths.
 Cornwall has 35 resident species of butterfly, and we’ve consciously planted shrubs and flowers at Polmanter that attract them, as well as bees.
 Look out for lizards on the warm rocks on warm summer days.

-You can find out more about Cornish creatures at Newquay Zoo, which has a Native Wildlife Centre as well as many exotic species.
+You can find out more about Cornish creatures at Newquay Zoo (pre-booked tickets only), which has a Native Wildlife Centre as well as many exotic species.

 We hope you catch a glimpse of some of Cornwall’s creatures while you’re staying at Polmanter – and please let us know if you meet anyone unusual!